quantiota/Raspberry-Pi-AI-Agent-Host/README.md

 3. **Lightweight Services**: Services like QuestDB and Grafana used in the AI Agent Host are lightweight yet robust, making them suitable for the Raspberry Pi's limited hardware resources compared to larger servers.

-4. **Remote Development Capabilities**: The inclusion of Code-Server allows you to connect to a remote JupyterHub installed on a more powerful GPU Server when necessary, using Raspberry Pi as the control hub.
+4. **Remote Development Capabilities**: The inclusion of Code-Server allows you to connect to a remote JupyterHub installed on a powerful GPU Server when necessary, using Raspberry Pi as the Docker host.

 5. **Data Handling and Visualization**: QuestDB for efficient data handling and Grafana for intuitive data visualization are integral for any AI and machine learning projects.